Loop-level double-copy for massive fermions in the fundamental: Summary and Conclusion

-It is intriguing to note that the kinematic weights of individual color-dual graphs were independent of the nature of the color-dressing being in the fundamental or adjoint.
+It is intriguing\footnote{Despite similar statements being recognized for gauge invariant ordered kinematic amplitudes~\cite{Ochirov:2019mtf}, or indeed the universality of off-shell kinematic components of Feynman rules, the key point here is the dressing of graphs to satisfy algebraic properties can often mean adding zero to an amplitude by introducing contact contributions that cancel between graphs.
+A priori one could imagine different functional forms for the dressing of graphs that satisfy different algebraic properties. } to note that the kinematic weights of individual color-dual graphs were independent of the nature of the color-dressing being in the fundamental or adjoint.
 This echos similar results in the massive scalar case of ref.~\cite{Carrasco:2020ywq}, In many cases we were able to verify our tree-level results not only with Feynman rules for the entire amplitude but also by considering the kinematic weights of the same graphs contributing to supersymmetric theories (and thus having fermions dressed in the adjoint).
 We expect this universality of kinematic color-dual weights to be an important future thread to explore.
-One should be cautious about such a universality at loop-level -- given the dimensional dependence of fermion traces, and the fact that adjoint conditions can relate graphs with closed fermion loops to graphs without.
-For example, adjoint color-dual relations would relate $n^5$ of the one-loop four-fermion integrand to $n^3$.
-Ultimately we expect this to simply fix the dimension where adjoint fermionic theories can be color-dual (the same dimensions that admit supersymmetry).
+One should be cautious about such a universality at loop-level -- given the explicit dimensional dependence of fermion traces, and the fact that adjoint conditions can relate graphs with closed fermion loops to graphs without.
+The latter relation does not occur for Dirac fermions in the fundamental, but adjoint color-dual relations would relate $n^5$ of the one-loop four-fermion integrand to $n^3$.
+Ultimately we expect this to simply fix the dimension where adjoint fermionic theories can be color-dual (the same dimensions that admit supersymmetry) in the manner of our example at four-point tree-level in \sect{adjointExample}.

 A feature of the fermionic developments of this paper is that it dovetails incredibly well with a color-dual compositional approach~\cite{Carrasco:2019yyn,Low:2019wuv,Low:2020ubn,Carrasco:2021ptp} to building amplitudes associated with higher-derivative operators in both gauge and gravity theories, of relevance both for effective field theory searches for beyond the standard model physics, and formal ultraviolet completion in gravity theories, which we look forward to exploring in forthcoming work.